 If you're only getting occasional knee pains which do not affect your life style, a knee replacement will NOT be required.
 There are many other options that can relieve mild knee pain, such as viscosupplementation.

 However, certain patients can become quite miserable without a knee replacement.
 Common characteristics amongst this group include:

 - Suffering from severe knee pain - this can get REALLY bad.
 For example, the pain can go on into the night, and occur even at rest

 - Oral medications such NSAIDs do not give much relief

 - Malaligned limbs, which brings us to...

-You may have seen some aunties in Singapore walking like a "cowboy".
-They didn’t choose to walk like that because it's "fashionable" to, but rather because arthritis has eroded the bone and supporting structures of their knees.
+You may have seen some elderly people in Singapore walking with a misaligned gait.
+They didn’t choose to walk like that; but rather do so because arthritis has eroded the bone and supporting structures of their knees.

 Once malalignment occurs, “self-help measures” will not work.
 This is due to a vicious cycle - malalignment creates more abnormal stress in the knee, which in turn erodes more bone away, creating more malalignement.